helium/HIP/0052-iot-dao.md

-Once emissions are distributed to Hotspots and oracles, IOT owners can either redeem their holdings for underlying HNT against the treasury reserve automatically, hold for redemptions at a later time, or lock up their IOT for veIOT in a process similar to the veHNT mechanism described in HIP 51.
+Once emissions are distributed to Hotspots and oracles, IOT owners can either redeem their holdings for underlying HNT against the treasury reserve automatically, hold for redemptions at a later time, or lock up their IOT for veIOT in a process similar to the veHNT mechanism described in HIP-51.

 A user’s veIOT lockup power is determined by 1) the amount of IOT they lock up with, and 2) the amount of time they commit to locking up their IOT.
 The structure applies a linear multiplier of